Do you struggle to come to terms with things that happened in the past?

 Maybe you…

-Struggle to form healthy relationships, or feel like you can’t get close to anyone.
+Struggle to form healthy relationships or feel unable to fully trust others.

 Regardless of what has led you to seek support, you know that you need a therapist who…